Cagatayisil/NanoGPT-for-tiny_edgar_allan_poe_dataset/README.md

 # Tiny decoder-only language model

-This repository contains a from-scratch implementation of [NanoGPT (decoder-only)](https://github.com/karpathy/nanoGPT/tree/master) for text generation in the style of Edgar Allan Poe
+This repository contains a from-scratch implementation of [NanoGPT (decoder-only)](https://github.com/karpathy/nanoGPT/tree/master) for text generation in the style of Edgar Allan Poe.

 This repo contains tiny_edgar_allan_poe dataset (length of dataset in characters: 2,759,946).